 2. Don’t assume everybody knows what veganism is

 As obvious as this one may seem, I know a few people who waltz into foreign restaurants (and even places in their own country) expecting the wait staff to be experts on veganism.
-Yes, the world is becoming increasingly aware of our individual impact but that doesn’t mean every man and their horse will know how to whip up a meat-free, egg-free, dairy-free feed.
+Yes, the world is becoming increasingly aware of our individual impact but that doesn’t mean every chef will know how to whip up a meat-free, egg-free, dairy-free feed.

-3. Use a translation app to read ingredients lists
+3. Use a translation app to read ingredient lists

 “How do you go travelling as a vegan?
 Is it hard?
 What do you eat?”

-To which I reply with the short, slightly sarcastic and super Okka response of “nah it’s all good, I can get vegetables pretty much everywhere in the world”.
+To which I reply with the short, slightly sarcastic and super Okka response of “nah it’s all good mate, you can get vegetables everywhere in the world”.

 I then change the conversation as quickly as possible.

 So feel free to use that one, my fellow vegan travellers.
-If it fails, try telling people you’re allergic to everything… they might accept that one more easily 😉
+If it fails, just tell people you’re allergic to everything… they might accept that one more easily 😉